Maui No Ka 'Oi Soccer Tournament

 MAUI NO KA OI

-SOCCER TOURNAMENT 2018
+SOCCER TOURNAMENT 2019

 The tournament is open to all USYSA, SAY, MYSL and AYSO teams, as well as all international FIFA-affiliated teams.
 The tournament is conducted by the youth soccer.
 The tournament is supported by its registration fees and by private contributions.

 LAWS OF THE GAME

 All games are conducted under the rules set out in the latest version of the USSF Laws of the Game with the following change: Charging of the goalkeeper is not permitted.
 The Laws of the Game must be read together with the following specific tournament rules and regulations:

 TOURNAMENT RULES AND REGULATIONS

 ELIGIBILITY OF PLAYERS

-A. All United States players must be registered either with USYSA, MYSL, SAY, or AYSO.
+All United States players must be registered either with USYSA, MYSL, SAY, or AYSO.
 All international players must be registered with their national association.
 Other teams will be admitted upon special application.